ChainSafe/dappeteer/docs/JEST.md

 # dAppeteer with jest

-As dAppeteer is Puppeteer with Metamask.
+As dAppeteer is Puppeteer with MetaMask.
 Using it with jest is pretty similar to `jest-puppeteer`.

 ## Use preset